“Any time anybody offers you anything with a big commission and a 200 page prospectus, don’t buy it.” – Charlie Munger

 It’s very difficult to understand the total amount of costs you are paying.
 Mutual fund and ETF expense ratios are really the only fees that are easy to determine on your own.
 If you use an advisor or a consultant you are likely paying a percentage of assets, but you don’t write a quarterly check for these fees; they are simply deducted from your account.
 There are also transaction costs, the market impact from trading, 401(k) administrative fees, taxes and the ever-present opportunity costs of your decisions.

-The stock market is not rigged, but our emotions are.
+The stock market is not nearly as rigged as our emotions.
 Ask a group of average investors that have had a bad experience in the stock market and at least one of them will likely tell you that the market is rigged against the little guy.
 Unfortunately these are the investors that have gotten bad advice or made untimely investment decisions at the wrong point in a boom or a bust.
 It’s our human nature that causes these poor decisions, not the market structure, the big banks or the government.

 There are no guarantees.
 It doesn’t matter how intelligent someone is or how great of a track record they have.
 There are no guarantees in the financial markets because no one can predict the future.
 Admitting this is usually the first step in understanding how the investment world works.